Differential characterization of quadratic surfaces: Proofs of the main theorems

-The above differential characterization of quadratic surfaces is expressed in the language of differential geometry rather than differential equations.
-However, unlike \thref{thm:01}, the assumption of \thref{cor:01} is clearly invariant under affine change of coordinate system, which is a highly desirable property.
+The above differential characterization of quadratic hypersurfaces is expressed in the language of differential geometry rather than differential equations.
+Unlike \thref{thm:01}, the assumption of \thref{cor:01} is clearly invariant under an affine change of coordinate system.
+Importantly, it requires only that the hypersurface be of class $C^{2,1}$, whereas the theorem of Maschke-Pick-Berwald, as formulated in \cite[Theorem~4.5]{nomizu1994affine}, requires the hypersurface to be smooth, and its proof indeed relies on higher-order tensors.